everx-labs/everdev/docs/work_with_contracts.md

-**Deploy and call your contracts with TONDev**
+**Deploy and call your contracts with EverDev**

-In this article, you will learn how to work with a contact in TONDev.
+In this article, you will learn how to work with a contact in EverDev.
 This sample covers such functionality as network configuration, deploy (including giver configuration), on-chain execution, read contract data.

 To cover this functionality we will test the following use-case: deploy a multi-signature contract with two custodians, which confirm a transaction to transfer funds from this wallet to another wallet account.